Event Handling

 composer require webman/event

-Event subscriptions are configured through the config/event.php file.
+Event subscriptions are configured uniformly through the file config/event.php

 <?php